 For anything else you need to know about hiking, including hiking trails in your area, visit AllTrails.com.

-And if you’re interested in investing in a cabin near some of the country’s best hiking trails, then check out these beautiful cabins for sale.
+And if you’re interested in investing in a cabin near some of the country’s best hiking trails, then be sure to check out these cabins for sale.